The name of this corporation shall be Section 8 Administrators Association, Incorporated.

 The Program Committee shall consist of the Vice President and at least four but not more than eight members appointed by the Board of Directors.
 The duties shall be determine and provide for each regular meeting, including such social activities as they find appropriate.
 The Committee shall elect a Chairperson for which that person can report to the Vice-President to be guided by the Board of Directors as to the types of programs to be arranged.

-Except for the Nominating Committee, appointments shall be made by the newly installed Board of Directors immediately after the Annual Meeting.
+Except for the Nominating Committee, the newly installed Board of Directors shall make appointments immediately after the Annual Meeting.

 Special Committees shall be appointed by the Board of Directors as the need arises, and shall dissolve as soon as their assignment is completed.

-These By-Laws may be altered, amended or repealed at any regular board or special meeting of the members by two-thirds of the Voting Members present, provided that notice of such proposed action shall have been sent to each member at least ten days before the date of such meeting.
+These By-Laws may be altered, amended or repealed at any regular board or special meeting of the members of the board by two-thirds of the Voting Members of the board present, provided that notice of such proposed action shall have been sent to each board member at least ten days before the date of such meeting.